abraaoduarte/abraaoduarte/README.md

 ## ⚡ Fun facts

-- I like to study reformed theology and read books
+- I like to study reformed theology and read books about it

 # 💻 Tech Stack:
 <p>